vmi98/fastapi-api-analytics/README.md

 - SQLite
 - Pydantic
 - SQLAlchemy
+- alembic
+- matplotlib, reportlab
+- pyjw
 - pytest, pytest-cov (testing)
 - Docker
 - uv (package management)
 - flake8 (linting)

 ## Use
+1. Register by sending POST request to  `/register' endpoint with your username and password.
+2. Get your access token by sending POST request to  `/token' endpoint with your username and password.
-1. Generate your unique API key by sending POST request to [here](https://fastapi-api-analytics.onrender.com/generate_key) or `/generate_key endpoint`(if you run locally)
+3. Generate your unique API key by sending POST request to  `/generate_key' with your access token.
-2. Copy folder client_middleware to your project into the same project directory as `main.py` (httpx and python-dotenv required), and add this to your `main.py`:
+4. Copy folder client_middleware to your project into the same project directory as `main.py` (httpx and python-dotenv required), and add this to your `main.py`:

 ```
 from client_middleware.middleware import create_tracking_middleware